 Morning crept in.
 Ben roused from sleep to the aroma of coffee and the sound of a dog barking a short distance away.
 From beneath flannel sheets, he stretched and yawned and reached an arm out across the mattress but found only an empty bed.
-Rolling up onto an elbow, he took a quick survey of the room through tired eyes and noted that Travis was gone.
+Rolling up onto an elbow, he took a quick survey of the room through tired eyes.
+Noted that Travis was gone.

 The smell of sweat and cigarettes permeated Travis’ pillow.
-Ben caught a whiff as he laid back down, and images from the previous night flung forward, bringing him fully awake.
+Ben caught a whiff as he laid back down.
+Images from the previous night flung forward, bringing him fully awake.
 Foregoing his inhibitions, he’d intended to reciprocate what Travis had given to him on the hill, but the experience had been far less refined.
 Ben’s assumption that he could perform expert fellatio first time out was completely false.
 Whether due to Travis’ considerable size or his own uncooperative mouth, he’d been unsuccessful at mirroring the mind-blowing experience, which had pissed him off.
-How difficult can it be to give a goddamn stellar blow job?
+How difficult is it to give a goddamn stellar blow job?

-Initially, Travis had shown encouragement by gently stroking his hair and voicing his appreciation.
+Initially, Travis had shown encouragement by gently stroking his hair, voicing his appreciation, offering advice like “wrap your lips around your teeth.”
 But just short of reaching his peak, he’d rolled Ben over onto all fours, pressing up against him, wanting more.
 With fingers groping Ben’s bare buttocks, seeking entrance, he’d grunted, “I wanna be inside you,” claiming that he had condoms and lube close by.
 Ben had refused.
 Had pushed him away and insisted that penetration wasn’t part of the plan.
 Travis had responded by standing up and coaxing Ben back around to the position he’d previously been in: on his knees.
 Foregoing pleasantries, Travis had pushed himself back into Ben’s mouth, holding tightly to his head, taking control of the pace, going deeper than he’d gone before.
-Despite doing his best to manage the rhythm and the size, Ben had choked a few times, which had further added to his ongoing frustration of being an amateur.
-Cunnilingus he could perform like a goddamn pro; sucking cock he’d have to work at.
+Despite doing his best to manage the rhythm and the size, Ben had choked a few times, which had further added to his ongoing frustration at being an amateur.
+Cunnilingus he could perform like a goddamn pro; sucking cock was a greater challenge.

-Somehow, Travis instinctively knew how to handle Ben in a way that reached his inner core, heightened his senses, and pushed his arousal to maximum levels he never thought possible.
-Travis’ authoritative stance, coupled with the taste of his seed, had left Ben in a frenzied state of lust and urgency.
-Now, Ben wanted more.
+Somehow, Travis instinctively knew how to handle Ben in a way that reached his inner core, heightened his senses, pushed his arousal to maximum levels he never thought possible.
+The cowboy’s authoritative stance, coupled with the taste of his seed, had left Ben in a frenzied state of lust and urgency.
+Now, he wanted more.

 He wanted every goddamned thing.